TUMLWE/PAL/docs/source/user_guide.rst

 Develop/Deploy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Through the Develop/Deploy tab it is possible to define the main applications for each layer.
-A sketch of the GUI for the example project "met_mast_reader" is shown in :numref:`paldd`
+A sketch of the GUI for the example project "met_mast_reader" is shown in

 .. figure:: images/paldd_1.png
    :width: 1000